Postal codes in Panama

-Postal codes in Panama were introduced in 2007.
-The postal code consists of four numeric digits.
+There are no zip codes in Panama.
+Some electronic forms have difficulties with this.
+They will not let you submit your address without a zip code.
+In that case, put 5 zeros for the zip code.
+There are however private postal codes which identify specific PO Boxes these consists of four numeric digits.
 The first two digits represent the province or provincial-level indigenous region.
 For the provinces, these are the same digits as used in its ISO 3166-2 code.

 For a complete listing of the country's postal codes, broken down by province and district, visit the Panama Postal Codes page.